nfleskes/finance-esa/README.md

 May 27, 2019

-The online version of the paper can be cound [http://rpubs.com/nfleskes/PSMEthesis]
+The online version of the paper can be found here: rpubs.com/nfleskes/PSMEthesis

 #### Abstract: